Alma Galarza: Vicente Carattini y Los Cantores de San Juan

 Alma started her career in 1977 with Vicente Carattini y Los Cantores de San Juan as one of the dancers.
 A few years later after noticing her vocal abilities, Vicente added her to the choir.
 Eventually she sang several songs as lead vocalist and finally in 1985's Controversia (Danny Rivera and Vicente's group) she did lead vocals with Danny in two songs ("Controversia" and "De Mi Voz Nació La Luz") and did lead vocals by herself on "Plena de los Cantores".

 Danny Rivera

-Controversia was the transition from Vicente to Danny.
+Controversia marked the transition of Alma's career from Vicente Carattini's group to working with Danny.
 After falling in love with her voice, Danny Rivera offered to bring her with him to record albums and to go on tour but with the condition that she quit Los Cantores.
 Her first album as a soloist was Ofrenda (1986) in which she is the only female soloist.
 In Dulce Encuentro she sings half the song by herself while in other songs like Jardinero de Cariños she sings lead along with Danny.

 Although her last album with Danny was Mi Canción es Paz in 1987 she kept touring with him until 1992.